ExHammer/hammer-plug/README.md

 > [!WARNING]
 > This library is deprecated.
-Please use custom function plugs instead.
+Please consider using custom function plugs suggested in the compilation warnings instead.

 ```elixir
 plug :limit_video_upload when action == :upload_video_file